 Schools and academies in England have a Governing Body or Board which is responsible for overseeing many of the strategic decisions of the school.
 Sutton Benger CE Primary School is a member of the Diocese of Bristol Academies Trust (DBAT).
 DBAT has a Main Board and its schools each have an Academy Council which is responsible for local governance.
 Our Academy Council is proud of the school, its staff and pupils.
 It is an active and enthusiastic team helping to make strategic decisions about the direction of the school, acting as a critical friend and offering support and challenge to the senior leadership of the school.

-What are the Governing Body's three core functions?
+What are the Academy Council's core functions?

 ensuring clarity of school vision, ethos and strategic direction